astronomer/docs/software/runtime-image-architecture.md

 - **Minor** versions are released for functional changes.
 This includes API or DAG specification changes that are backward compatible, which might include new minor versions of `astronomer-providers` and `openlineage-airflow`.
 - **Patch** versions are released for bug and security fixes that resolve unwanted behavior.
 This includes new patch versions of Apache Airflow, `astronomer-providers`, and `openlineage-airflow`.

 Every version of Astro Runtime correlates to an Apache Airflow version.
-All Deployments must run only one version of Astro Runtime, but you can run different versions of Astro Runtime on different Deployments within a given cluster or Workspace.
-See [Create a Deployment](create-deployment.md#create-a-deployment).
+All Deployments must run only one version of Astro Runtime, but you can run different versions of Astro Runtime on different Deployments within a given Workspace.

 For a list of supported Astro Runtime versions and more information on the Astro Runtime maintenance policy, see [Astro Runtime versioning and lifecycle policy](runtime-version-lifecycle-policy.md).